Skip to content

 scripts/check-upstream.sh

-1. Compare <sha> to the pinned baseline in scripts/UPSTREAM_SHA; a difference is itself the "new release" signal.
+1. Compare <sha> to the pinned baseline in scripts/UPSTREAM_SHA.
+A difference is itself the "new release" signal.

 4. method names (server.*/files.*/git.*/process.* literals),